 - Grade II - the majority of listed buildings of special interest

 Such buildings are given special protection and you will have to apply for Listed Building Consent (normally in addition to planning permission) where works involve demolition or alterations or an extension which would affect its character as a building of special architectural or historic interest.
 The whole of a building is Listed - the exterior and interior, together with any outhouse, wall or other structure built before 1 July 1948 within the grounds of the building.
 Statutory listing does not mean that you cannot make changes.
 You must take care to match original materials and construction methods, and avoid damaging features of historic or architectural value.

-For further information and maps, please refer to Conservation Areas – A Guide for Owners and Developers (pdf, 246kb) and our main Conservation web page.
+For further information, please refer to Listed Buildings – The Guide for Owners and Developers (PDF, 253KB) and see our main Conservation web page.